versx/WhMgr/docs/dts/pokemon.md

 # Dynamic Text Replacement

-Use any of the following in your alerts file to structure how notifications will look for Pokemon.
+Use any of the following in your embeds file to structure how notifications will look for Pokemon.

 ### Pokemon